venicegeo/bf-docs/readme.md

     $ bfalg-ndwi -i scene123.tif -b 1 2 --basename testrun --outdir scene123-output --coastmask

 This will apply the included buffered coastline (bfalg_ndwi/coastmask.shp) to the image to mask out non-coastal regions.
-It will store all output files with with the name 'testrun' (+ additional tag and extension, e.g. testrun.geojson, testrun_otsu.TIF) in the directory 'scene123-output'.
+It will store all output files with the name 'testrun' (+ additional tag and extension, e.g. testrun.geojson, testrun_otsu.TIF) in the directory 'scene123-output'.

 For Landsat8, if the BQA band is available it can be provided which will mask out the clouds from the scene.